karanchawla/100DaysofCode/README.md

 # 100DaysofCode
-Repository to maintain my everyday projects for #100DaysofCode
+Repository to maintain my everyday code for #100DaysofCode